mahekk22/sniperthink-assignment/frontend/README.md

 # SniperThink – Interactive Strategy Flow Section

-This project is a fullstack implementation of an interactive scroll-based strategy storytelling section built as part of the SniperThink frontend assignment.
+This project is the implementation of an interactive scroll-based strategy storytelling section built as part of the SniperThink assignment.

 The goal was to create a production-ready, animated, and engaging UI section that explains how SniperThink works — while integrating backend functionality for user interaction.